webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

     - **ALTER**: This privilege allows modifying the structure of a table, such as adding or removing columns, but it doesn't directly grant permission to update existing data within the table.
     - **DEBUG**: This privilege is typically used for debugging purposes and wouldn't provide general update access to table data.
     - **INSERT**: This privilege allows inserting new rows of data into a table.
 While it's essential for populating the table with initial data, it doesn't grant permission to modify existing rows.
-- 44 % A user creates a role granting select and update access to table1, and assigns the role to a coworker.
-The next day the user revokes select access from the role. % Which actions will the coworker still be able to perform on table1? % Modify,Display,Add,Delete
+- 44 % A user creates a role granting `SELECT` and `UPDATE` access to table1, and assigns the role to a coworker.
+The next day the user revokes `SELECT` access from the role. % Which actions will the coworker still be able to perform on table1? % Modify,Display,Add,Delete
-  - The coworker will still be able to **Modify** data in table1, even after the select access is revoked from the role.
+  - The coworker will still be able to **Modify** data in table1, even after the `SELECT` access is revoked from the role.
   - Here's why:
-    - Roles and Privileges: The user assigned a role that grants both SELECT and UPDATE access to table1.
+    - Roles and Privileges: The user assigned a role that grants both `SELECT` and `UPDATE` access to table1.
 Roles act as a container for privileges, simplifying privilege management.
-    - Revoking SELECT: When the user revokes SELECT access from the role, it only removes the ability to explicitly query and display data from table1 through the role.
+    - Revoking `SELECT`: When the user revokes `SELECT` access from the role, it only removes the ability to explicitly query and display data from table1 through the role.
-    - UPDATE Permission Remains: Since the role still grants UPDATE access, the coworker will retain the ability to modify existing data within table1.
+    - `UPDATE` Permission Remains: Since the role still grants `UPDATE` access, the coworker will retain the ability to modify existing data within table1.
   - Actions Not Possible:
-    - **Display**: Without SELECT access, the coworker cannot directly query or view data from table1 using the role.
+    - **Display**: Without `SELECT` access, the coworker cannot directly query or view data from table1 using the role.
-    - **Add**: Adding new rows (INSERT) typically requires a separate INSERT privilege, which wasn't mentioned in the scenario.
+    - **Add**: Adding new rows (`INSERT`) typically requires a separate `INSERT` privilege, which wasn't mentioned in the scenario.
-    - **Delete**: Deleting rows (DELETE) typically requires a separate DELETE privilege, which wasn't mentioned in the scenario.
+    - **Delete**: Deleting rows (`DELETE`) typically requires a separate `DELETE` privilege, which wasn't mentioned in the scenario.
 - 45 % A user needs to view the table privileges of other users. % Which role should be granted to the user? % SELECT_CATALOG_ROLE,CONNECT,EXECUTE_CATALOG_ROLE,RESOURCE
   - The most suitable role to grant the user for viewing table privileges of other users in Oracle is: **SELECT_CATALOG_ROLE**
   - Here's why: